Shackleton's Tigerfishing Lodge

 Shackleton's Lodge

-Electricity: 220V electricity with three-prong M plugs is supplied by generator for one hour in th emorning from 11:00 a.m.m to noon and from 6:00 p.m. to 9:30 p.m each evening.
-An adapter and voltage converter is required.
+Electricity: 220V electricity with three-prong M plugs is supplied by a generator for one hour in the morning from 11:00 a.m. to noon and from 6:00 p.m. to 9:30 p.m. each evening.
+An adapter and a voltage converter are required.
+The cabins have solar lights when the generator is not running.

 Dining at the Lodge